 More than 28% of the total surface area in Flanders is built up

 The built-up area increases every year.
-In 2000, 24.4% of the total surface area was built up; in 2018 that proportion was up nearly 4 percentage points.
+In 2000, 24.4% of the total surface area was built up; in 2019 that proportion was more than 4 percentage points higher.

 Nearly half of built-up area used for housing

-In 2018, 43.5% of the built-up area was used for housing.
+The residential function occupies the largest share of the built-up area: in 2019, 43.6% of the built-up area was used for housing.
 Land for transport and telecommunications also accounts for a significant proportion of the built-up area.
-In 2018, it was 30.3%.
+In 2019, it was 30.2%.

 39 municipalities have a building density of 50% or more

-39 Flemish municipalities have a building density of 50% or more.
+In 2019, 39 Flemish municipalities had a building density of 50% or more.
 The building density is the proportion of the total surface that is built up.
-This is the case in the big cities of Antwerp and Ghent, in some of their peripheral municipalities and in some municipalities in the north eastern periphery around Brussels.
-In the centre cities of Ostend, Leuven, Genk, Bruges and Roeselare, the building density is also higher than 50%.
-The region Roeselare - Kortrijk - Waregem is strikingly more densely built up in comparison with the Westhoek, Meetjesland and the south of Limburg.
+This was the case in the major cities of Antwerp and Ghent, in some of their peripheral municipalities and in some municipalities in the north eastern periphery around Brussels.
+In the central cities of Ostend, Leuven, Genk, Bruges and Roeselare, the building density was also higher than 50%.
+The region Roeselare - Kortrijk - Waregem was also remarkably more densely built up than average.
+The building density was lowest in the Westhoek, Meetjesland and south Limburg.

 Brussels Region has highest building density

-The built-up area is increasing most in the Flemish Region, but the building density is highest in the Brussels-Capital Region.
-In 2018, 80% of the surface of the Brussels Region was built up.
+The building density is highest in the Brussels-Capital Region.
+In 2019, 80% of the surface of the Brussels Region was built-up.
+With 15.3%, the Walloon Region had the lowest building density.